Puriney/scRNA.seq.course/05-exprs-qc.md

 ------------------------  -----
 FALSE                       120
 TRUE                        744

 ### ERCCs and MTs

-Another measures of cell quality is the ration between ERCC _spike-in_ RNAs and endogenous RNAs.
-This can be used to estimate the total amount of RNA in the captured cells.
-Cells with a high level of _spike-in_ RNAs had low starting amounts of RNA, likely due to the cell being dead or stressed, or the RNA being degraded.
+Another measure of cell quality is the ratio between ERCC _spike-in_ RNAs and endogenous RNAs.
+This ratio can be used to estimate the total amount of RNA in the captured cells.
+Cells with a high level of _spike-in_ RNAs had low starting amounts of RNA, likely due to the cell being dead or stressed which may result in the RNA being degraded.

 ```r